exonum/exonum-doc/src/architecture/storage.md

 key-value pairs, or proofs of absense if requested key do not exist in this table.
 For a more detailed description, see [Merkle Patricia Trees](../advanced/merkle-patricia-index.md).
-The following additional procedures are supported:
+The following additional procedures are [supported][proofmap-procedures]:

-- `root_hash(): Hash` returns the root node's value.
+- get the root node's value
-- `get_proof(key: K): MapProof` builds a proof tree for the requested key.
+- build a proof tree for the requested key.
 Tree proves either key presence (and its according value), or key absence.
-The proof tree is used in the same way as in the Merkle Table: it is sent to the client along with the requested data.
+The proof tree is used in the same way as in the `ProofListIndex`: it is sent to the client along with the requested data

 ## Low-level storage